Advanced RPAS Ground School – Live Online

 Everything you need to get started in the Drone business in Canada taught live online by industry experts.

-Selecting a date will show you the availability for that dare.
 By advancing to the next page you agree to our Terms and Conditons.

 Material in this course will prepare students for the new Transport Canada RPAS Small Advanced Operators Exam to preapre for June 1st 2019.